bertvv/vagrant-skeleton/README.md

   VagrantNode.new(
     config: config,
     hostname: 'myhost',
-    domain: 'example.com',
-    ip: '192.168.56.64',
-    netmask: '255.255.255.0',
   ).setup
 ```

-Most settings can be omitted, in that case a sane default is chosen.
+The only settings that are required are `config:` and `hostname:`.
+The first one should be left as is, the hostname can be set to your liking, Other settings can be omitted, and in that case a sane default is chosen.
 See the documentation in `vagrant_helper.rb` for more information.

+### Node definitions

+The manifest file for a specific node should be placed under `manifests/nodes`.
+There's already a `default.pp` node specification for general settings that can be used to inherit from.

 ### Hiera